-Two continuing calibration standards were analyzed at 10-injections interval.
-It was carried out on 05-04-23, bracketing the analyses of sample and all the QC samples.
-Percent difference between initial calibration average response factors and the response factors calculated for each analyte from continuing calibrations, were less than 20% for all target compounds in both channels, except for the compounds listed in the table below in the closing daily standard:
+Three continuing calibration standards were analyzed at 10-injections interval.
+It was carried out on 05-04-23 and 05-05-23, bracketing the analyses of sample and all the QC samples.
+Percent difference between initial calibration average response factors and the response factors calculated for each analyte from continuing calibrations, were less than 20% for all target compounds in both channels, except for two compounds as presented in the table below:

-Target analyte (Acceptance Limit) %Deviation from Initial calibration (05-04-23) Closing Standard Chanel A Chanel

-Dinoseb ≤ 20% 35% √
+Target analyte %Deviation From Initial calibration (Acceptance %Deviation from Initial calibration (05-04-23) %Deviation from Initial calibration (05-05-23) (Acceptance Limit) Chanel A Chanel B Chanel A Chanel B Dinoseb Acifluorfen ≤ 20% ≤ 20% 35% 42% √ 29% √ 30% √ 25%

-Acifluorfen ≤ 20% 42% 29%

-^{}Exceeding maximum 20% limit
+\Exceeded maximum 20% limit